 Many walks of various lengths and severity can be embarked-upon right from the cottage door.
 For walking, the Peak District National Park is unsurpassed.

-Virtually opposite Michill Cottage is Cave Dale, a limestone gorge which is the start of many walks.
+Just a few meters down from Michill Cottage is Cave Dale, a limestone gorge which is the start of many walks.
 The walls of Peveril Castle can be seen towering above the path which climbs between stony crags to either side.

 Maps for walks in the locality are at the cottage for your use, but please ensure they are left behind when you leave so others can also enjoy them.